-Pros: The country’s growth is largely fueled by immigrants.
-Canada is regarded as the largest importer of human capital and attracts more immigrants than the USA.
+Pros: Immigrants mostly fuel the country’s growth.
+Canada is regarded as the largest importer of human capital and attracts more immigrants than in the USA.
 The natural population growth accounts for only around one-tenth of Canada’s overall population increase each year.

 Canada has always been a welcoming home to immigrants from around the globe.
 People immigrating to Canada can expect to find multicultural communities accustomed to interacting and integrating with those from abroad; a point that can make a big difference in initially becoming comfortable in your new environment.

 Canada is regarded as a very tolerant country.
-People who are openly racist, sexist or homophobic will find that their views are not welcome.
-This will be quickly noted if you have these views and the majority of the Canadians will simply avoid you.
+People who are openly racist, sexist, or homophobic will find that their views are not welcome.
+This will be quickly noted if you have these views, and the majority of the Canadians will avoid you.

-Pros: Canada is usually characterized as a very progressive, diverse and a multicultural country.
+Pros: Canada is usually characterized as a very progressive, diverse, and multicultural country.
 So, it’s an ideal place to stay, and it draws a broad range of constituents.

-PRO TIP: In Canada, universities for higher education have to abide by the rules and regulations of the province they fall under.
-Factors like a university’s structure, governance, funding, and goals will be determined by the province, so do your research on the province’s rules and regulations.
+PRO TIP: In Canada, universities for higher education have to abide by the rules and regulations of the province.
+The province will determine factors like a university’s structure, governance, funding, and goals, so research on the province’s rules and regulations.

 Canada has the highest number of the world’s post-secondary graduates.
-The country believes in valuing education and ensures that all the young citizens get the best education from this country.
-The Canadian government spends more money on education than any other country in the world.
+The country believes in valuing education and ensures that all the young citizens get the best training from this country.
+The Canadian Government spends more money on education than any other country in the world.

 PRO TIP: The tuition fees in Canada is usually less expensive when compared to other major destinations like the US, UK, and Australia).
 The average tuition fees in Canada for the international undergraduate students start at about CA$17,337 (which is about US$13,350) per year.
 Universities in Canada generally set their fees.